 Aside from life changes, there will be changes in tax and estate planning laws at both the state and federal levels that will affect your estate plan.
 For instance, in 2001, federal rules were put in place that require every Advance Medical Directive to contain specific language to comply with the Health Insurance Portability and Accountability Act of 1996 (or "HIPAA").
 If your estate plan has not been updated since 2001, then your Advance Medical Directive cannot contain this required language.

 In addition, with the phase out of the pick up tax under the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA") in 2005, some states have chosen to revise or enact their own estate tax laws which have created a state estate tax gap.
 As a result, estate plans for married couples that maximized planning for federal estate taxes through AB Trusts may result in a state estate tax being due and payable after the first spouse dies, and estate plans for singles that only planned for minimizing federal estate taxes may be out of date.
 If you live in the District of Columbia or one of the handful of states that collects state estate taxes, or you own real estate located in one of these states, and your estate plan was created before 2005 and has not been updated since, then now is the time to have an update meeting with your estate planning attorney.

-Right now the federal estate tax laws are supposedly permanent, at least for now, it is possible that Congress could act to reduce the federal estate tax exemption in the future.
+While the federal estate tax laws are supposedly permanent, at least for now, it is possible that Congress could act to reduce the federal estate tax exemption in the future.
 Aside from this, portability of the federal estate tax exemption, which went into effect in 2011, has made the estate plans of many married couples an income tax nightmare waiting to happen.
-If your estate plan has not been reviewed in the past few years, then it may not take into consideration these changes in federal estate tax laws which could result in unintended estate tax and income tax consequences for your beneficiaries.
+If your estate plan has not been reviewed in the past few years, then it may not have the flexibility to address possible changes in federal estate tax laws which could result in unintended estate tax and income tax consequences for your beneficiaries.